tinganjoseph/calculatorjavascript/README.md

 Include the appropriate license for your project.
 For example:

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Feel free to customize this README template to suit your specific project needs.
+Happy coding! 🚀